zachbrehm/ggmccalllab/README.md

 Krzywinski](http://mkweb.bcgsc.ca/colorblind/palettes.mhtml#page-container),
 of which the 8 color palette was adapted from [Points of view: Color Blindness](https://www.nature.com/articles/nmeth.1618) by Bang Wong.
-Further updates to this package will include the remaining palettes displayed on.

 ``` r
 library(ggmccalllab)